GrKoR/esphome_aux_ac_component/README-EN.md

   parity: EVEN
   stop_bits: 1
 ```
 4. ESP8266 has two hardware UARTs: UART0 and UART1.
-Only UART0 suits for aux_ac cause only it has both TX and RX.
-In **uart:** section above we configure UART0 for aux_ac.
+Only UART0 suits for `aux_ac` cause only it has both TX and RX.
+In **uart:** section above we configure UART0 for `aux_ac`.
 But it used by **logger:**.
 So it is necessary to redefine UART for logger:
 ```yaml
 logger:
     level: DEBUG